Adult Literacy Project

 What if an ESOL student reads above the fifth grade level?
 Open or Close

-Students are referred to their local Adult Education site or Palm Beach State College’s Language Institute to improve pronunciation, vocabulary, grammar, and writing skills.
+Students are referred to their local Adult Education site or Palm Beach State College’s Center for Languages to improve pronunciation, vocabulary, grammar, and writing skills.

 How does a student get a tutor?
 Open or Close